 If a student submits a written assignment or thesis after the deadline it will not be accepted unless a student was ill (in that case a medical transcript has to be presented) or on a mission/trip which was confirmed by the Institute.

-Master’s thesis should be presented in four different copies as well as the e-version in a CD.
+Master’s thesis should be presented in four different copies.
 To be accepted all copies have to be signed by a tutor.

 Defence of essays and term papers- normally is not required.
 However, if the professor has certain doubts or questions he may organize a public defence of the paper during the examination session.